 - 9.1 The Academy is part of the Bristol LA coordinated in year admissions arrangements.
-This scheme applies to all applications for places in existing year groups from parents/carers resident in Bristol LA or with a confirmed move to Bristol LA at the time of the application. - 9.2 Applications for Academy places from parents/carers resident in, or with a confirmed move to Bristol must be made on the Bristol City Council application form available from the following website https://www.bristol.gov.uk/schools-learning-early-years/in-year-admission.
+This scheme applies to all applications for places in existing year groups from parents/carers resident in Bristol LA or with a confirmed move to Bristol LA at the time of the application. - 9.2 Applications for Academy places from parents/carers resident in, or with a confirmed move to the local area must made on the Academy application form available from the following website Summerhill Academy (clf.uk) of the Academy.
+The Academy will consider each application at the time it is made.
+Parents/carers whose application is turned down are entitled to appeal.